 Are you exhausted from the Christmas preparations?
-The atmosphere at home is tense rather than festive?
+Is the atmosphere at home tense rather than festive?

 Anna Hady – a family & relationship coach – says why it’s important to pause, think about the needs of family members, and choose relationships as the goal of pre-Christmas preparations.